DecisionsDev/decision-engine-observer-sample/README.md

 #### Request Class:

-The Request object contains a date, and an input number.
+The Request class contains a date, and an input number.

 #### Response Class:

-The response object contains an outout number, a string message, and stores the EngineTrace.
+The response class contains an outout number, a string message, and stores the EngineTrace.

 #### TraceElement: